Folamh/Assignment_1/README.md

 The program displays the waveform of each song as well as it's frequency.

+To Do: Add the metadata to the songs,

 Possible Additions: Add your own songs, use of Control P5 to manage graphs, resizeable windows,